juju/docs/src/en/contributing.md

     ## <h2> equivalent
     ### <h3> equivalent

-## Code Blocks
+### Code blocks

-To code block something indent use the code-fencing markup of three backticks, preferably followed by the type of code (e.g. 'bash', 'yaml'...)
+Create a code block using the code-fencing markup of three backticks, preferably followed by the type of code:

      ```bash
      juju do something
      juju status
      ```

+The most common "types" used in this documentation are: `bash`, `yaml`, `json`, and `no-highlight`.

-## Inline code
+### Inline code

-Use a backtick to `inline commands and other literals`.
+Use a backtick to `inline commands and other literals`:

-## Notes, Warnings, Callouts, Admonishments
+### Notes, warnings, callouts, and admonishments

 Callouts are used to notify the user of additional information or warn them of potential pitfalls.
 This will create a notification resembling the following in